Admission – Advanced Pain Management Fellowship

 Submit the application and all required documents through the NursingCAS portal,

 Note: Only complete applications will be reviewed.
-All applications and required materials including letters of recommendation and application must be received by April 1st for the class beginning in August.
+All applications and required materials including letters of recommendation and application must be received by May 20th for the class beginning in August.
 Candidates will be notified of admission status by May 31st.
 A $1000 deposit is due upon program acceptance.
 The deposit will be applied to program expenses.

 Certification Disclosure for Students and Prospective Students in the Advanced Pain Management Program

 - Nurse anesthetists must be certified as a CRNA by the NBCRNA and meet requirements for licensure, e.g. APRN recognition, set by boards of nursing within their state of practice.
 There is no APRN license specific to the practice of pain management.
 The Advanced Pain Management Fellowship Program is not an educational prerequisite for an advanced practice nursing license.